vishal-2000/Installations_and_environments/README.md

-# Installations_and_environment_setups
+# Installations_and_environments
-This repository contains information about how to install and setup various environments in linux/ubuntu
+This repository contains information on how to install and setup various environments in linux/ubuntu
 ## Contents
 1. Julia on linux (using anaconda virtual_env)
 2. Tensorflow-gpu setup on anaconda